 Possibly a positive development, in February 2009 Medvedev revived a moribund "Presidential Council to Promote the Development of Civil Society Institutions and Human Rights," including by replacing several pro-government members with prominent oppositionists.
-He met with the Council in mid-April 2009, at which criticism of the human rights situation in Russia included that NGOs were being harmed by the 2006 NGO law.
-Medvedev admitted that NGOs "face difficulties" in their work and that "the law has been interpreted in such a way that many officials are now under the impression that all NGOs are enemies of the state."14 In response to the criticism, in mid-May 2009 Medvedev established a Working Group on Nonprofit Organization Law to consider amendments to the NGO law.
-On June 17, 2009, Medvedev submitted amendments proposed by the Council for consideration by the legislature.
-Proposed changes include easing some reporting requirements and limiting the ability of bureaucrats to inspect NGO facilities.
-Restrictions on foreign-based NGOs are only slightly eased, however, as well as a decision made in mid-2008 to tax most foreign funding of NGOs.
-The amendments to the NGO law were passed by the legislature and signed into law on July 20, 2009.
-Some critics viewed the approved amendments as mainly cosmetic.15
+He met with the Council in April 2009, at which criticism of the human rights situation in Russia included that NGOs were being harmed by the 2006 NGO law.
+In response to the criticism, in mid-May 2009 Medvedev established a Working Group on Nonprofit Organization Law to consider amendments to the NGO law.
+On June 17, 2009, Medvedev submitted amendments proposed by the Council to the legislature, and they were approved and signed into law on July 20, 2009.
+Changes included easing some reporting requirements and limiting the ability of bureaucrats to inspect NGO facilities.
+Restrictions on foreign-based NGOs were only slightly eased, however.
+Some critics viewed the approved amendments as mainly cosmetic.